sortmerna/sortmerna-database/README.md

 ### Reference Verification

 Before clustering, all downloaded rRNA sequences were independently validated as rRNA using Infernal's `cmsearch --hmmonly` against profile HMMs derived from Rfam covariance models.
-The `--hmmonly` mode skips the full CM (secondary-structure-aware) stages and uses only the profile HMM, which is sufficient for identifying rRNA.
+The `--hmmonly` mode skipped the full CM (secondary-structure-aware) stages and used only the profile HMM, which was sufficient for identifying rRNA.
 Rfam's curator-defined gathering thresholds were applied via `--cut_ga`.
 Models used per domain/gene:

 - **SSU**: RF00177 (Bacteria), RF01959 (Archaea), RF01960 (Eukaryota)
 - **LSU**: RF02541 (Bacteria), RF02540 (Archaea), RF02543 (Eukaryota)